 Alliant Cashback Visa® Signature Credit Card review

-- Rewards Rate: 2.5 percent cash back on all purchases (on up to $10,000 in spending per billing cycle)
+- Rewards Rate: 2.5% cash back on all purchases (on up to $10,000 in qualifying purchases each billing cycle, with a maximum cash back earning per billing cycle of $250)

 Earning cash back

 Cardholders earn 2.5 percent cash back on qualifying purchases on up to $10,000 per billing cycle, which means the maximum cash back per cycle is $250.
 The rewards rate is higher than what similar cards typically offer, and it allows for your earnings to offset the annual fee much faster.